-Notice to User: Plant sensitivities to Copper-Count-N have been found to be acceptable in specific genera and species listed on this label, however, it is impossible to know sensitivities under all conditions and phytotoxicity may occur.
-Due to the large number of species and varieties of ornamentals, it is impossible to test every one for sensitivity to Copper-Count-N. Neither the manufacturer nor seller recommends use upon species not listed on the label nor has it been determined that Copper-Count-N can be safely used on ornamental plants not listed on this label.
-The user should determine if Copper-Count-N can be used safely prior to use.
+Notice to User: Plant sensitivities to COPPER-COUNT-N have been found to be acceptable in specific genera and species listed on this label; however, it is impossible to know sensitivities under all conditions and phytotoxicity may occur.
+Due to the large numbers of species and varieties of ornamentals, it is impossible to test every one for sensitivity to COPPER-COUNT-N. Neither the manufacturer nor seller recommends use upon species not listed on the label nor has it been determined that COPPER-COUNT-N can safely be used on ornamental plants not listed on this label.
+The user should determine if COPPER-COUNT-N can be used safely prior to use.